Chutian-Wu/mplconfig/README.md

 - One‑line configuration of figure DPI, font sizes, tick directions, line widths, etc.
 - Optional LaTeX text rendering (with `amsmath` and `bm` packages).
-- Works on any device with Matplotlib and Tex
+- Works on any device with Matplotlib.

 ## Requirements